 difficult in that simplicity: it’s practice.

-Just as a key to building arm strength is regularly doing push-ups, the key to being mentally awake and aware is regularly practicing mindfulness.
-Mindfulness is the practice of being awake.
+Just as a key to building arm strength is regularly doing push-ups, the key to being mentally awake and aware is regularly practicing mindfulness, also known as meditating.
+Mindfulness being awake and alive to right now, as it is, not as we think it should be.
+Meditation is the practice of being awake.

 Mindfulness sounds great, but few people I ask seem to have a actual concept of what mindfulness is, or how to do it.
 Earlier, while waiting on a fax to go through (because there are still places that require faxes in 2015), I asked the gentleman at the UPS office about mindfulness.